 - Stick to Consistency: The safest strategy is to double down on teams that offer dependable output.
 While flashy matchups or recent trends might seem tempting, long-term consistency is what shields you from unnecessary risk.
 Look for teams with disciplined defenses and coaching staffs known for preparation.
 These traits become even more valuable when the rest of the league is juggling roster gaps or makeshift lineups due to byes.
 Historically successful franchises often find ways to win NFL confidence pools despite missing key players.
 Relying on consistent teams provides a stabilizing force during an unpredictable stretch.

 - Lower Risk on Unclear Matchups: Setting aside your lowest confidence points for the most ambiguous games on the schedule is one of the best strategies for handling the craziness of bye weeks.
 These are usually matchups between evenly matched teams, games with recent injuries clouding expectations, or contests involving squads still trying to find their identity.
 By ranking them at the bottom of your confidence scale, you’re acknowledging the potential volatility without letting it hurt your total score significantly.
-This approach also gives you room to be flexible.
+This approach also gives you room for flexibility.
 The key is recognizing that not all games carry the same clarity.

 - Value Road Games Cautiously: Road games are tricky even under normal circumstances, but they become especially treacherous during bye-week disruptions.
 Teams playing away from home often face additional challenges, which are exacerbated when players are shuffled due to other roster gaps.
 That’s why it’s wise to think twice before assigning high confidence to an away team unless there’s an undeniable talent gap.
 Home-field advantage isn’t just a cliché; it’s a statistically supported edge that’s more pronounced when teams are missing key contributors.
 While it's acceptable to back a road team if they’re facing a notably weaker opponent, doing so should be calculated and supported by data.
 Consider how the road team has historically performed in that stadium, review injury reports, and account for time zone changes if applicable.